juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

   caption: [A configuration for a fictional tenant "Acme" demonstrating various realm types, operators, and their trust boundaries.], ) <Figure_1>

-When adding a _Realm_ to your configuration, some important questions to ask are:
+When adding a _realm_ to your configuration, some important questions to ask are:
 - Who has access to the data stored on that _realm_? (referred to as a _trust boundary_ going forward)
 - Does that _trust boundary_ overlap with other realms in your configuration?
 If so, adding this _realm_ may reduce your overall security.

 Configurations of realms are used in _threshold_-based operations.
 A _threshold_ is a definition of how many realms must participate for a secret to be recovered.
 Configuring a $"threshold" < n$ allows increased availability of secrets when using a configuration with a larger size since not all realms are required to be operational or in agreement for the operation to succeed.

 == Realms <Realms>
-A _Realm_ is a service capable of storing a distributed share of a user's secret.
+A _realm_ is a service capable of storing a distributed share of a user's secret.
 This section describes the two types of realms that we have implemented and the _trust boundaries_ associated with each type.

-A _Realm_ is defined by the following information:
+A _realm_ is defined by the following information:

 / id: \ A 16-byte identifier uniquely representing this realm across all configured realms.
 / index: \ An integer from _1..N_ that uniquely identifies the realm's position in a configuration.